 Low Cost of Operation.
-We offer a streamlined set of products on an integrated network that operates on a single protocol.
+We offer a streamlined set of products on an integrated network.
 Our network design allows us to avoid many of the costs that our competitors incur associated with circuit-switched and TDM networks related to provisioning, monitoring and maintaining multiple transport protocols.
-We believe that our low cost of operation also gives us greater pricing flexibility and a significant advantage in a competitors' in all of the on-net multi-tenant office buildings and carrier neutral data centers in which we compete.
+We believe that our low cost of operation also gives us greater pricing flexibility and a significant advantage in a competitive environment characterized by falling Internet access prices.
+We believe our value proposition is equal or superior to our competitors' in all of the on-net multi-tenant office buildings and carrier neutral data centers in which we operate.

-Independent Network.
-Our on-net service does not rely on infrastructure controlled by a third party carrier.
-In on-net multi-tenant office buildings we provide our customers the entire network, including the last mile and the in-building wiring to the customer's suite.
+Network.
+Our on-net service does not rely on circuits that must be provisioned by a third party carrier.
+In on-net multi-tenant office buildings we provide our customers the entire network, including the last mile and the in-building wiring to our customer's suite.
 In carrier neutral data centers we are colocated with our customers so only a connection within-the-data center is required to provide our services.
 This gives us more control over our service, quality and pricing.
 It also allows us to provision services more quickly and efficiently than provisioning services on a third-party carrier network.
 We are typically able to activate service to our customers in one of our on-net buildings in approximately ten business days.